Alert in Nebraska Med patient charts helping to get Narcan into more hands

 Balasanova said a naloxone prescription might be warranted when opioids are prescribed for people who have respiratory illnesses or other conditions that affect breathing.
 The same goes for people who take other medications that can interact with opioids to impact breathing.

-Even when taking an opioid as prescribed, the drugs can result in an accidental overdose if breathing slows or stops.
+Even when a person takes an opioid as prescribed, the drugs can result in an accidental overdose if breathing slows or stops.
 Most opioid overdoses, Balasanova said, are accidental.

 “I think of naloxone like a fire extinguisher,” she said.
 “You want to have it in your house just in case something should ever happen.
 You don’t ever expect to use it, nor do you want to use it.
 But gosh, if you end up having a fire, aren’t you glad you have that fire extinguisher?”